180101 Cholsey 12 November 2007

 180111 Whitehill 11 September 2006

 The southern section of the Cotswold Line has become very overgrown in many places since the end of steam.
-Typical is the view at Whitehill on 11 September 2006, as 180111 heads south with the 12:55 Great Malvern to Paddi8ngton First Great Western service.
+Typical is the view at Whitehill on 11 September 2006, as 180111 heads south with the 12:55 Great Malvern to Paddington First Great Western service.

 180111 Badsey 6 April 2007